Multi-factor authentication (MFA)

 Email clients using basic authentication will stop working

-In some cases, users may be using a supported email client, but may need to adjust the configuration to support modern authentication.
+Note that it is possible for users to be on a supported email client, that just needs to have its configuration updated to use modern authentication.
 Review the Email Configuration Guides for a list of supported email clients and configuration instructions.
 If you are using a supported supported email client, you can verify your configuration to ensure that you are using the correct authentication method.

 Learn more about Basic Authentication retirement.